mediapills/cloud-custodian/docs/source/gcp/examples/bucket-object-delete.rst

-Bucket - Delete Obsolete Objects
+Storage - Delete Obsolete Objects
 =======================================

 This sample policy deletes all objects older than 31 days.